Trace viewer

 Introduction

-Playwright Trace Viewer is a GUI tool that helps you explore recorded Playwright traces after the script has ran.
+Playwright Trace Viewer is a GUI tool that helps you explore recorded Playwright traces after the script has run.
 Traces are a great way for debugging your tests when they fail on CI.
 You can open traces locally or in your browser on trace.playwright.dev.

 Trace Viewer features